Sermon: Extremes of Idolatry: Graven Images and Sacred Names

 Perhaps my impression is overly cynical.
 Perhaps instead of the vast majority it should just be, "the plain old majority," that is like this.
 But I am convinced that only a slim number of visitors to our websites are actually seeking the truth.
 Most, I think, are seeking agreement.
 They are looking for a group, a church, or a ministry (whichever way you want to put it) who believe what they believe.
 Or maybe they are religious hobbyists—those who pursue religious ideas like people who collect stamps, butterflies, baseball cards, or model trains.

 Our teachings intrigue these people because they are a bit different from the run-of-the-mill Christianity that is out there.
 And so many will ask questions, but that is about as far as it goes.
 They are only interested in being interested and are intrigued by new ideas.
 They do not want to be convinced at all, but rather they just like the excitement of hearing something new.
 (Where have we heard that before?)
-And soon they are off to some new sight, some new place—wherever some other interesting idea may appear.
+And soon they are off to some new site, some new place—wherever some other interesting idea may appear.

 But then there are those who try and convict us of error and will generally use one of three approaches.
 I will just call them approach 1, approach 2, and approach 3—very simple.

-The first one (approach #1) is the obnoxious and self-righteous, "you-are-wrong-and-headed-straight-to-hell," approach.
+Approach #1 is the obnoxious and self-righteous, "you-are-wrong-and-headed-straight-to-hell," approach.
 These are blatant in their assertion that we will never "get to heaven" with the doctrines we espouse.
 This group is fortunate to be sent a response as I usually just hit the "delete" button.
 They do not warrant a reply.

 Approach #2 is the slick, salesman-like, "please-correct-your-doctrine-before-you-land-in-hell," approach.
 They have the same intent as the first group, but they are a little nicer about it.
 These e-mails are dripping with unctuous, pseudo-concern and deceptive reasoning.
 When I receive one of these I have a desire to say, "Get behind me, Satan!"
 I feel the need to take a shower after having read it.
 These will usually receive a response, but it is a rather terse reply because I do not necessarily want them to write back.
 They are not any more interested in hearing the truth than the first group.